Self-bondage: Techniques

 Apart from release mechanisms, self-bondage poses a somewhat awkward problem of getting into bondage, especially when using rope.
-What might be a relatively simple matter for couples can be considerably more complex alone.
+What might be a relatively simple matter for more than one person can be considerably more complex alone.

 With rope, the main difficulty is tying the hands in a way that is not easy to untie.
 One common solution is to use a cinch noose — essentially a kind of slip knot — together with a coil (a loop of rope).
 The wrists are placed through the coil with the cinch noose between the wrists and around the coil.
 To achieve a basic hogtie position, the cinch noose is tied to the ankles.
 With pressure, the noose tightens the wrist coil, securing the hands.
 It proves very difficult to escape from, and usually a knife or scissors is required to cut free.

 Equipment that can be tightened only, and not loosened, often has application in self-bondage.
 This includes handcuffs, zip ties and ratcheting pulleys.